KoyoteScience/BanditoAPI/README.md

     feature_vectors=null,
         // a list of lists containing the feature vectors to be scored model_type=null,
-        // one of ModelType available values
+        // string, one of ModelType
     predict_on_all_models=false,
         // it takes longer to run predictions on all models in the ensemble, but it can be useful for obtaining propensities and distributions of model parameters model_index=null,